 Snack Istanbul in Diekirch had some pretty glowing reviews, many of which said it was the best kebab in the country.
 Of course, I had to try it out for myself.
 I got the kebab sandwich covered with andalouse sauce.
 At only €5 ($5.50), it was the best and cheapest option, although certainly not the smallest.
 It was a struggle for me to finish the sandwich, and I can easily agree it was fantastic!

 Climbing to Vianden Castle

-When we jumped off the bus in Vianden, we missed the map that showed all the different routes up to the castle.
-A road sign said to follow the single road in town up to the top of the hill, so we did.
+When I jumped off the bus in Vianden, I missed the map that showed all the different routes up to the castle.
+A road sign said to follow the single road in town up to the top of the hill, so I did.
 It’s a little over half a mile to the entrance of the castle, with a few cute little shops to check out on the way up.
 I was particularly interested in a store selling handmade cosplay outfits.
 Someday I’d love to get into that, although it wouldn’t be easy for me to fit a costume into my backpack.

-We found another more direct way up to the castle, although it’s not really that much shorter.
+I found another more direct way up to the castle, although it’s not really that much shorter.
 Across from the Église Trinitaire church is a tiny stairwell between houses 58 and 60.
 If you go up them and then climb the single trail up the hill, you’ll come to the castle as well.
 You’ll also find a tower on the cliff overlooking the town from this trail.
-From the top of the cliff, we got some really nice photographs of Vianden and the river.
+From the top of the cliff, I got some really nice photographs of Vianden and the river.

 The castle isn’t the only attraction in Vianden.
 The church mentioned above is worth a visit.
 It’s small but cute.
 I’m not particularly sure why but I always like checking out churches when I travel.
 You never know when you’ll find a truly spectacular one.